xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

               That setting must be set to "smaller" 100% It is is adjusted your graphical compare restuls will not match,

 ## Congratulations!
-Your environment is now built and ready for unit testing.
+Your environment is now built and ready for BridgePoint development.